Dinko Ranjina

-Dinko Ranjina (also Domenico Ragnina) (1536–1607) was a Croatian poet from the Republic of Ragusa (Dubrovnik).
+Dinko Ranjina (also Domenico Ragnina; 1536–1607) was a Dalmatian poet from the Republic of Ragusa (Dubrovnik).
 In 1556 he was accepted into the Republic's ruling Grand Council.
 He was married to the sister of Francesco Luccari Burina.

 Life

 Ranjina was born and died in Dubrovnik.
 He travelled to Messina in the hopes of taking up trade and eventually made his way to Florence.
 It was in Florence that he began to write.